If you’re like many of the people who come to my site, you’ve already been through physical therapy several times.

 If your SI joints are functioning perfectly, this is a completely effortless process.
 You don’t have to think about it– it just happens.

 However, once you’ve had an injury that sprains the SI joint ligaments, everything becomes a whole different ball game.

 Research has shown that the SI joint was only meant to move a few millimeters.

 That might not sound like a lot, but, if you take a joint that was only meant to move a few millimeters and then increase its range of motion by half a millimeter… that’s a pretty huge difference.

 All of a sudden, that joint that was efficiently directing forces in a very precise way is now… sloppy.

 That’s why so many of these “beginner” exercises are actually very painful for someone with SI joint dysfunction.

-The joint no longer has 100% of one of the main systems that was meant to stabilize it– it’s going to experience these exercises differently now.
+The joint no longer has the benefit of one of the main systems that was meant to stabilize it, so it’s going to experience these exercises differently now.

-And if your ligaments have been sprained— which we know they are, if your joints are moving out of alignment— putting further stress on them is not what you want.
+And if your ligaments have been sprained, putting further stress on them is not what you want.
 You want to leave them out of the equation as much as possible, so they can heal.

-Coming up, I’m going to be explaining more about some of the common difficulties people run into, and the best exercises to start building up your baseline, so that you can tolerate a wider range of movements.
+Coming up, I’m going to be explaining more about how to overcome the common difficulties people run into, and the best exercises to start building up your baseline, so that you can tolerate a wider range of movements.